jalinei/modular/README.md

 Windows support: use `ffi-napi` to bind your CAN vendor’s driver (e.g., Kvaser, PEAK PCAN, NI‑CAN) and implement the same `Bus` interface in `js/can_adapter.js` (`send`, `recv(timeoutMs)`, `shutdown`).
 No SocketCAN is required on Windows.

+### Linux SocketCAN setup (GUI auth)

+- Script: `scripts/setup_can_linux.sh` configures `can0` to 500000 bps and brings it up.
+- IPC: call `ipcRenderer.invoke('can-setup-linux')` from the renderer to request setup.
+The main process uses `pkexec` to prompt for admin rights via GUI and runs the script.
+- Notes: This is Linux-only.
+Ensure a PolicyKit agent is running on your desktop so `pkexec` can display the authentication prompt.

 ## Repository layout

 - `main.js` – Electron main process that handles serial ports and IPC.